-RotoView pioneered "tilt-and-scroll" display navigation for smartphones, tablets, smart watches, 360° viewers, GPS maps, gaming devices, wearable virtual reality (VR) devices, digital cameras, eBook readers, and other small handheld electronic devices.
+RotoView pioneered "tilt-to-scroll" display navigation for smartphones, tablets, smart watches, 360° viewers, GPS maps, gaming devices, wearable virtual reality (VR) devices, digital cameras, eBook readers, and other small handheld electronic devices.
 As these devices become even more popular, manufacturers and their customers are confronted by increasingly complex navigation schemes.
-Users demand that more and more information (maps, spreadsheets, web pages, action games) be packed into the tiny displays found on these devices, yet a key problem remains: How can the user easily navigate through a large amount of information using that tiny display?
+Users demand that more and more information (maps, images, videos, web pages, action games) be packed into the tiny displays found on these devices, yet a key problem remains: How can the user easily navigate through a large amount of information using that tiny display?
 Better yet, how can we navigate that small screen intuitively, and preferably, with a single hand?

 The patented RotoView technology solves this problem by allowing the user to "tilt" their way around the display.
-During RotoView's Navigation mode, the user can navigate a large stored virtual display by changing the device's orientation or with various movements.
-In particular, it allows user to quickly and efficiently navigate a large display in all directions.
+During RotoView's Navigation mode, the user can navigate a large virtual display by changing the device's orientation or with various movements.
+In particular, it allows the user to quickly and efficiently navigate a large display in all directions.
 With RotoView, the user avoids smearing the display with fingerprints and it eliminates the problem of inadvertent touches on links scattered on the screen that will take the user elsewhere.

-RotoView uses the data from a built-in gyroscope (or other forms of orientation and movement sensors) to control the view navigation of a smart media device.
-To navigate, the hand-held device is entered into the Navigation mode where the user rotate (tilt) the device to the left and then rotate to the right to see beyond the boundaries of the display.
-The user can navigate in all directions, depending upon how the user tilts or moves the device.
-The amount of scrolling is based upon our powerful Non-linear Dynamic Response (NLDR) algorithms which do not require an exact correlation between orientation changes and the actual navigation of the display.
+RotoView uses the data from a built-in gyroscope (or other sensors) to control the scrolling of a smart media device.
+To navigate, the hand-held device is entered into the Navigation mode where the user rotates (tilts) the device in the direction where the screen need to be scrolled.
 Once the desired scrolling is achieved, the user can exit Navigation mode to fix the display (the Fixed mode).